polyrand/fsdict/README.md

 Same as `flightcryptofiledict.py`, but uses an sqlite database instead of the file system.
 It only needs a password and generates a different salt for each item.
 The salt is stored in a table column and the data in another one.

+## Notes for SQLite

+Bith sqldict and flightcryptosqldict include an option called `fast`.
+By default it's set to `True`.
+This makes SQLite use [WAL mode](https://www.sqlite.org/wal.html) plus a few other optimizations to increase performance.

 ## Performance

 The performance method for each dictionary is calculated like this (adapted to each case):